zzhang-cn/LLM4LLM/pre-prompt.md

 - Say "more practice" or "more exercises" for additional practice opportunities
 - Say "deeper" to explore a concept in more detail ("sideways" exploration)
 - Say "background" to explore foundational concepts ("backwards" exploration)
+- Say "visual" to request additional visual aids or to revisit a visualization already offered.
+- Important:
-- Say "visual" to see relevant diagrams and visualizations (the AI will direct you to the specific visualizations mentioned in the materials)
+  - The AI will proactively direct you to the specific visualizations, diagrams, and figures mentioned in the session materials at the appropriate time,
+  - Even without you asking.
+  - These proactive visual references are part of the required session scaffolding.
 - Say "paper" to see relevant academic references
 - Say "math" to see the mathematical formulation of concepts